-TPVM ships with admin/password as the default login credential.
-To automate the TPVM setup and achieve one touch provisioning of TPVM, this optional parameter will set the password for the TPVM admin user account.
-Setting this parameter once will persist for the lifetime of the TPVM.
+The tpvm-4.0.0 package ships with SLX-OS 20.1.2 and uses extreme/password as the default login credential.
+To automate the TPVM setup and achieve one touch provisioning of TPVM, this optional parameter sets the password for the TPVM admin user account.
+Once set, this parameter persists for the lifetime of the TPVM.